EpocDotFr/craft-n-escape/README.md

 recipes format (simple, unformatted, non-machine friendly text) to the Craft N' Escape one (relation to items ID).

 Items images are extracted using, huh, a brutal solution.
-Basically, the `flask itemsimages` command edit the game's memory for each existing items by assigning them in your weapon slot.
-A screenshot of the current weapon is then taken, the background is converted to a transparent one and the final image saved in the `static/images/items/{item ID}.png` directory.
+Basically, the `flask itemsimages` command edit the game's process memory for each existing items by assigning them in your weapon slot.
+A screenshot of the current weapon is then taken, the background is converted to a transparent one and the final image saved at `static/images/items/{item ID}.png`.

 For more information, I suggest you do dive into the code starting with the `cnc.py` file.